Esterra Park

-Esterra Park is a transit-oriented development under construction in the Overlake area of Redmond, Washington.
-The 28 acre, 3.0 e6sqft project is near major regional shopping and employment centers and multiple modes of transportation, including the future Overlake Village light rail station scheduled to open in 2023.
+Esterra Park is a transit-oriented development in the Overlake area of Redmond, Washington.
+The 28 acre, 3.0 e6sqft project is near major regional shopping and employment centers and multiple modes of transportation, including the Overlake Village light rail station.
 The Esterra Park campus is expected to be home to a combined 8,000 residents and workers.

 Description

 Esterra Park is part of the new, 175-acre Overlake Village neighborhood in the Overlake area of Redmond, Washington, near Bellevue.
 The original plans for Esterra Park include 1.2 e6sqft of office, 25,000 square feet of retail, 1,400 residential units, a 250-room hotel, and a public park.
 Combined commercial space would be about 1.4 e6sqft.
 Changes to the plans have increased the number of housing units to 2,900 while reducing office space.